VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/5_searching_ndi_databases.md

 ![Image of a graph of NDI documents in an NDI database](tutorial_02_05_databasestructure.png)

 You can explore the nodes by clicking next to them.
 On the command line, a summary of the document will appear.
 Here is a [short video demonstration](https://photos.app.goo.gl/Qmb3W6hyYBjFVS818).
+If you turn on zooming (either by selecting it from the Tools menu in the figure, typing `zoom on` on the command line, or by hovering over the figure and then clicking on the magnifying glass that appears in the upper right), you can zoom around the graph.
+You'll need to turn zoom off to be able to get a summary by clicking near the nodes.
+You can turn zoom off either by selecting Zoom In again from the Tools menu in the figure to de-select the tool, or by typing `zoom off` on the command line, or by hovering over the figure and clicking the magnifying glass again.

 ### 2.5.6 Discussion/Feedback